HB-1139

 Plain Language

-Patient health data used by AI systems in utilization review must not be used beyond its intended or stated purpose.
-This is a purpose-limitation requirement consistent with HIPAA and applicable state health privacy law.
-Entities must ensure their AI systems do not repurpose patient clinical data collected for utilization review for other uses such as marketing, training unrelated models, or secondary analytics.
+Health data used by AI systems in utilization review must not be used beyond its intended or stated purpose.
+This data purpose limitation obligation is consistent with HIPAA and applicable state health privacy law and creates an independent statutory duty within the utilization review AI context.

 Statutory Text